 - people with type 2 diabetes who have a low total daily insulin requirement

 A successful pancreas transplant leaves patients insulin independent and eliminates the need to follow diabetic dietary restrictions or regularly check blood sugars.
 Some pancreas transplant recipients experience fewer and less severe episodes of diabetes symptoms, such as numbness in their feet and hands.

-Types of Pancreas Transplantation We Offer
+Pancreas Transplants We Offer

-Simultaneous Pancreas and Kidney Transplant
+Simultaneous Kidney–Pancreas Transplant

 Pancreas After Kidney Transplant

-In pancreas after kidney transplant, or PAK, a person receives a kidney transplant from a living donor and then, after several months of recovery, has a second surgery to receive a pancreas transplant from a deceased donor.
+In a pancreas after kidney transplant, or PAK, a person receives a kidney transplant from a living donor and then, after several months of recovery, has a second surgery to receive a pancreas transplant from a deceased donor.